agileinfoways/react-native-redux-project-structure/README.md

 ### How to use it?

-#### Step:1: First create new react-native project using below commands
+#### Step:1: First create new react-native project using below command

 react-native init yourProjectName